 How to Solo on any Song in 2 minutes

-These are ways to start soloing as a beginner, use these techniques, and start playing in 2 mins.
+These are ways to start soloing as a beginner, use these techniques, and start soloing in 2 mins on your Piano, Guitar, Ukulele, and other Instruments.

 Most of us are just concerned about chords forgetting about the solo aspects.
 If you’re like most musicians, you probably struggle with your soloing.
 Unless left-handed, chances are you have a disproportionately stronger, more coordinated right hand.
 And if you learned to play piano with single bass notes on the left hand and full chords on the right (as many of us do), you kinda get stuck in your ways.
 So when it comes to soloing musicians tend to use the right hand but what can you do to improve it?